 Phase 4: Full Market Saturation

-- Date: Q1 2026
+- Date: Q1 2026 (now underway)

 - Availability: All tiers widely available